UNCONSCIOUS OBSTACLES TO EFFECTIVE TIME MANAGEMENT

+Desire to please.
 People who have a strong need to please others tend to have difficulty saying no to requests, even when they are not certain they can deliver on their promises.
 As a result, they will over-commit and find themselves unable to meet deadlines.
 Their fear of disappointing someone or letting someone down will often become a self-fulfilling prophecy because they lack healthy boundaries.
 They are also likely to let people take too much of their time, call them too often, ask for too many favors, and assign them projects that should be directed elsewhere.
 They tend to make unnecessary sacrifices because they want to be liked, and prioritize what other people want over what they themselves need.

+Need for connection.
 Occasionally, managers overestimate how much time they should spend nurturing relationships on campus by engaging in long conversations with co-workers.
 Leaders with an open-door policy who lack self-discipline may allow people to interrupt their workflow excessively and overstay their welcome.
 While relationships are of the utmost importance and leaders need to know how to inspire teamwork, loyalty, and collaboration, they should not assume that quantity of conversations is an indication of quality.
 Many high achievers will lose motivation when they question whether other people are working or socializing.
 An excessively laid back atmosphere can hurt morale and dedication.
 When friendships seem to be more important than work, standards are likely to get lower and so will productivity.

 Seeking comfort and familiarity.